fuzzylogicxx/fuzzylogic/posts/my-git-cheatsheet.md

 This generates a new repo which is a copy of another repo, including its commit history.
 Your commits will update your copy rather than the original repo.

-Do it by clicking the Fork button in the header of a repository.
+Do this by clicking the _Fork_ button in the header of a repository.

 This is good for (often short-lived) collaboration on an existing repo.
 You can contribute code to someone else’s project, via PRs.